Capel St Mary

-Capel St. Mary – commonly known as Capel – is a village in Suffolk, England.
+Capel St Mary – commonly known as Capel – is a village and civil parish in the Babergh district, in the county of Suffolk, England.
 It is about 6 mi south-west of Ipswich and 2 mi from Dedham Vale, which is a designated Area of Outstanding Natural Beauty.
+In 2011 the parish had a population of 2847.

 History

 Early history

 The village was listed in the Domesday Book as part of the manor of Boynton.
 An early 13th-century charter from nearby Dodnash Priory was the first to mention it by its current name, derived from the Norman-French and Welsh capel, meaning chapel.

 Tentative evidence of Bronze Age habitation has recently been unearthed just outside the boundaries of the village, and well-documented human settlement in the area dates from the Roman period.
 Evidence of a villa was found while building council houses on Windmill Hill at the west end of the village in the 1930s, with remains of a kiln nearby and smaller artefacts such as coins and tiles.

 A fortified house was built in nearby Little Wenham between 1260 and 1290.
 It is believed to be one of the first examples of fortified houses made from English brick.